Ansible2/sqf-language-rework/configuration/grammars/docs/KISKA Functions/KISKA_fnc_exportLoadouts.md

 #### Description:
-Sends a vehicle to a given point and fastropes the given units from the helicopter.
-Pilots should ideally be placed in "CARELESS" behaviour when around enemies.
+Exports a given unit or units loadout into an array or loadouts.
+This can be either a standard array or formatted for config files.

 #### Parameters:
 0: **_units** *(OBJECT[] or OBJECT)* - The units to get the loadouts of